Integer BASIC: Mathematics

 Only single-dimension arrays were allowed, limited in size only by the available memory.
 Mathematical functions were sparse; only ABS (absolute value), SGN (sign) and RND (random number) were supported.
 In contrast to MS-derived versions, where the parameter was ignored and RND always returned a value 0..<1, Integer BASIC used the parameter; RND(6) returned an integer from 0 to 5.

 Strings

 Integer BASIC's string handling was based on the system in HP BASIC.
 This treated string variables as arrays of characters which had to be DIMed prior to use.
 This is similar to the model in C or Fortran 77.
 This is in contrast to MS-like BASICs where strings are an intrinsic variable-length type.
 Before MS-derived BASICs became the de facto standard, this style was not uncommon; North Star BASIC and Atari BASIC used the same concept, as did others.

 Strings in Integer Basic used a fixed amount of memory regardless of the number of characters used within them, up to a maximum of 255 characters.
-This had the advantage of avoiding the need for the garbage collection of the heap that was notoriously slow in MS BASIC but meant that strings that were shorter than the declared length was wasted.
+This had the advantage of avoiding the need for the garbage collection of the heap that was notoriously slow in MS BASIC but meant that strings that were shorter than the declared length resulted in wasted memory.